jblukin/jblukin/README.md

 ###### Made in Unity - Written in C#

 ### [Computer Graphics Final](https://github.com/jblukin/Computer-Graphics-Final)
-A graphics project using basic techniques primarily coded using HLSL and the GPU
+A graphics rendering project using basic techniques primarily coded using HLSL and the GPU

 - Fragment + Vertex Shaders
 - Ambient + Diffuse + Specular Lighting